Modern open-concept home with a dehumidifier, ventilation fan, range hood, open window, ceiling fan, and humidity monitor showing 45 percent.

 • Maintaining clear airflow pathways

-While airflow alone does not remove moisture, it helps prevent localized humidity buildup that leads to condensation and mold risk.
+Airflow alone does not remove moisture, but it helps prevent stagnant pockets where condensation and mold risk are more likely.

 Reduce Indoor Moisture Production